<?xml version="1.0" encoding="UTF-8"?>

 <title>the poetry knook :: the poetry of stephen m. james :: indianapolis, indiana &#187; tragedy</title>

-<atom:link href="http://www.tpkpoetry.com/poetry/tag/tragedy/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.tpkpoetry.com/poetry/tag/tragedy/feed/" rel="self" type="application/rss+xml" />

 <description>the poetry of stephen m. james</description>